Design Arno’s life

 - work from or close to home

-- get food close to home (backyard, front yard, community garden, allotment, supermarket at walking distance, forage)
+- get food close to home (backyard, front yard, community garden, forage, supermarket at walking distance)

 - walk, cycle, use public transport (reduce need for car)